Dispatch API (Route Optimization)

 What Dispatch does#

-Dispatch solves a multi-vehicle routing problem: it assigns stops to vehicles and orders each vehicle’s route.
-You can provide constraints such as time windows, per-stop wait time, priority, vehicle capacity limits (weight/volume/skids), and start/finish depot locations.
+Dispatch solves a multi-vehicle routing problem.
+It assigns stops to vehicles and orders each route using constraints such as time windows, capacity, priority, and start or finish locations.

 LatLong is preferred.
 Each stop should include LatLong whenever possible.
 If LatLong is not provided, you must provide Address so the service can geocode the stop.